bastihilger/nova-tiptap/Readme.md

 # ABANDONED!

 > [!WARNING]
 > I had to abandon this project, as I don't use Nova myself anymore since longer than an year now.
-Anybody who wants to fork this repository and take over (over 500.000 installs, still installed over 500x per day), please feel free to do so.
 >
 > **PLEASE USE [THIS PACKAGE](https://github.com/marshmallow-packages/nova-tiptap)  INSTEAD**.